 The growth of Latin America’s aviation industry will be constrained by poor infrastructure and misguided government regulation, regional industry leaders say.
 The region’s industry is forecast to grow 6% per year for the next 20 years, placing it among the fastest-growing aviation markets in the world.
 But even now, airport infrastructure and air traffic control systems lag behind traffic growth, Roberto Kriete, president of Latin American and Caribbean airline trade association ALTA ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Better Infrastructure, Regulation Needed For Latin America, Says ALTA".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Better Infrastructure, Regulation Needed For Latin America, Says ALTA".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.